 Bharwa bhindi is a delicious Indian-style stuffed okra recipe that's very easy to make and gets ready in less than 30 minutes.
 It's a vegan dish that can be served in any Indian meal of the day, be it breakfast, lunch, or dinner.

-Though winter is my favorite season, there are a few reasons which make summer tolerable for me and these reasons are mangoes, okra and my memories of summer break of school when we used to visit our grandparent's house.
+Though winter is my favorite season, there are a few things that make summer tolerable for me.
+These reasons are mangoes, fresh okra, jackfruit, and my memories of school's summer break when we used to visit our grandparent's house.

 In India, the market gets filled with fresh okra and mangoes as soon as summer starts.
 These two things are loved by almost every Indian.

 There are a lot of different ways in which okra is cooked in India and today I am sharing a North Indian-style okra recipe called Bharwa bhindi.

 Bharwa means stuffed in Hindi and bhindi means okra.
 So Bharwa bhindi is Indian-style stuffed okra.